MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-deployment-operations.md

 5. You can view events for the deployment by selecting **Events**.

     ![view events](./media/resource-manager-deployment-operations/view-events.png)
-6. You see all of the events for the deployment and select any one for more details.
+6. You see all the events for the deployment and select any one for more details.

     ![see events](./media/resource-manager-deployment-operations/see-all-events.png)